 One final note.
 Although it says Region A on the packaging it seems to be region free as it played ok on my region B player.

-Overall a class release, its a shame that Tokyo Shock have stopped releasing these classic onto Blu ray.
+Overall a class release, it’s a shame that Tokyo Shock has stopped releasing this classic onto Blu Ray.
 Totally recommended.

 FILM: 7.5 PICTURE: 9 AUDIO: 7 EXTRAS: 8